Exception and error resolution

 6. Click Save.

-7. Retry the file error from either the processing set Process Files console, or from the Files tab mass actions drop-down menu.
+7. Retry the file exception from either the processing set Process Files console, or from the Files tab mass actions drop-down menu.

 For completed details on storing passwords, see Password Bank.